Home » Blog » Saltillo Tile » 5 Things You Should (Not) do with Saltillo Tile Floors

 Apply (high quality) Topcoat Sealer.

-Our sealers have lifespans of up to 15 years, so this process has very little maintenance.
+Our sealers have lifespans of up to 15 years, so this process has little maintenance.
 Trust the pros at Rustico Tile®.)

 Need Pricing for Your Next Project?